 Travelling will lose its soul by skipping books.
 So, pack them in by sliding them along the outside of the duffle, around your packed items.
 This will form a hard outer shell, making the bag sturdier and protect your travel gear.

-Comment below if you like the blog and add more tips to how to pack a duffel like a pro!
+Comment below if you like the blog and add more tips on how to pack clothes in a duffel bag like a pro?